jitenit/faq-in-minute/readme.txt

 display general category faq with order by asc and limit is 3 <code>[faq-in-minute category="general" limit="3" order="ASC"]</code>

+display faq of mycategory faqcategory - <code>[faq-in-minute faqcategory="mycategory"]</code>

+so for latest version we have added faqcategory . so using this you can create personal faqcategory and display faq from faqcategory wise too.

 == Installation ==
 This section describes how to install the plugin and get it working.